 And furthermore, take care of this cat like any other.
 Good nutrition, clean litter boxes, enough drinking bowls with fresh water, de-fleaing, worming and chipping are always important.
 And their teeth and overall health should be checked at the vet at least once a year.

-And you’ll also need a scratching post that is suitable for Ragdolls.
+And you’ll also need a cat tree that is suitable for Ragdolls.
 These cats are much larger and heavier than other breeds, so need a scratching post that is stable and tall, won’t fall over and is made of sturdy materials.